utPLSQL/utPLSQL-cli/README.md

 * Maps project and test files to database objects for reporting purposes.
 (Comming Soon)

 ## Downloading

+Published releases are available for download on the [utPLSQL-cli GitHub Releases Page.](https://github.com/utPLSQL/utPLSQL-cli/releases)

-You can download development versions on [Bintray](https://bintray.com/viniciusam/utPLSQL-cli/utPLSQL-cli-develop#files).
+You can also download all development versions from [Bintray](https://bintray.com/viniciusam/utPLSQL-cli/utPLSQL-cli-develop#files).

 ## Requirements